econchick/new-coder/docs/_posts/2013-02-04-Part-1-Setup-raw-data.md

     return float(price) / year_cpi * current_cpi
 ```

-In review, we've essentially defined the container, our `CPIData` class, to handle the the processing of our CPI data.
-We initialize each field for a piece of CPI data in `__init__`, we define how to load data from a given URL (of which we define as a global variable, `CPI_DATA_URL` before we defined our class), we define how to load and parse that data that we just grabbed from the URL and saved, and lastly, we define a method to grab the price for a given year (adjusted if we didn't grab that specific year from the FRED earlier).
+In review, we’ve essentially defined the container, our `CPIData` class, to handle the the processing of our CPI data.
+We initialize each field for a piece of CPI data in `__init__`, we define how to load data from a given URL (of which we define as a global variable, `CPI_DATA_URL` before we defined our class), we define how to load and parse that data that we just grabbed from the URL and saved, and lastly, we define a method to grab the price for a given year (adjusted if we didn’t grab that specific year from the FRED earlier).

 [Continue on to the Game API &rarr;]( {{ get_url("Part-2-Giantbomb-API/")}})